solita/solita.github.com/_posts/2017-08-11-vagrant-up-windows-7.md

 *TL;DR: It was quite simple.
 Increasing logging with ```set VAGRANT_LOG=info```, then ```vagrant up```, and follow the gory trail.
 In this case, updating PowerShell resolved the issue.
 See [bug report #8783](https://github.com/mitchellh/vagrant/issues/8783).
-The rest of this is post contains a few nice troubleshooting tips for Vagrant users.*
+The rest of this post contains a few nice troubleshooting tips for Vagrant users.*

 Why Vagrant is very popular among developers, is because it saves valuable time.
 You can use templates of popular virtual machines and create your own ones too.